TROPIC 08°N: Arts & Ecology Research Residency

 -

-Rustic, local-style housing within an indigenous territory and nature reserve.
-Rooms are shared (2–3 people) with communal bathroom, shower, and kitchen facilities.
-Private rooms may be available upon request prior to arrival.
+Simple, shared accommodation in a rural setting connected to local communities and natural surroundings.
+Rooms are shared (2–3 people), with communal bathroom, shower, and kitchen facilities.
+Private rooms may be available upon request, depending on availability.

-Participants also have access to a shared kitchen, fridge, freezer, outdoor dining area, fire pit, BBQ, and simple furnishings to support everyday living.
+Participants also have access to a shared kitchen, fridge, freezer, outdoor dining area, fire pit, and simple furnishings to support everyday living during the residency.

 -